FreeRTOS/FreeRTOS-Kernel/MISRA.md

 #### Rule 8.6

+MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.

 _Ref 8.6.1_

-- MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.
-        This rule requires an identifier should not have multiple definitions or no definition.
-Otherwise, the behavior is undefined.
-FreeRTOS hook functions are defined in user application if corresponding config is enabled in FreeRTOSConfig.h, so it is a false positive.
+ - This rule prohibits an identifier with external linkage to have multiple definitions or no definition.
+FreeRTOS hook functions are implemented in the application and therefore, have no definition in the Kernel code.

 #### Rule 11.3